top of page

 Terminology

-• In the preliminary round, there could be from 15 to over 30 bands performing, usually about every 15 minutes with some breaks throughout the day.
+• In the preliminary round there could be from 15 to over 30 bands performing, usually about every 15 minutes with some breaks throughout the day.
 Sometimes, after the last band performs, there will be an exhibition performance by the host school while the judges tally the scores.
+This

 • Depending on when in the schedule we perform during prelims, the kids will take off parts of their uniforms, eat lunch, relax, etc. Sometimes the students will go sit in the stands to watch the remaining bands.

-• Then, they have a prelims awards ceremony.
+• Then, they have a prelims awards ceremony (Drum Major Retreat).
 The awards ceremony takes about 15 minutes.
-Awards are typically given out by Division (for example 4A, 5A, 6A).
+Awards are typically given out by Division (for example: 4A, 5A, 6A).
 Some contests also have caption awards for different aspects of the show (best music, best guard, best general effect, etc...).
 Then, finally the top 10-12 overall rankings (regardless of Division).

 • If we advance to the finals, the directors will get a finals performance time.
-The kids will get back into uniform, warm up again, and perform the show again.
+The kids will get back into uniform, warm up again and perform the show again.
+This is usually later in the evening.
+We will not know the finals time until after prelim awards.
+This is where everyone needs to be flexible.

 Etiquette

-During most competitions, no one is allowed to walk up into the stands while a band is performing.
+• During most competitions, no one is allowed to walk up into the stands while a band is performing.
 This ensures there is little movement in the stands to distract the bands while they perform.
+It also means that no one’s view is blocked by anyone standing in the aisles.

-Families: When planning your arrival, give yourself PLENTY of time to park and get to a seat before our performance time.
+• Families: When planning your arrival, give yourself PLENTY of time to park and get to a seat before our performance time.
+You will have to pay for parking at most contests.

 Parent Checklist